How to File a Vermont Assumed Business Name Registration

 What are the steps to file a DBA in Vermont?

 A business may not register a name that is the same or similar to another business in Vermont.

-Names can be searched on the Secretary of State’s website.
+Existing registered names can be found on the Vermont Secretary of State’s, Corporation Division website.
 Learn how to do a business name search in Vermont.

 – Trade Name being requested